illinois-cs241/illinois-cs241.github.io/_docs/parallel_make.md

 ![Makefile Graph](../images/assignment-docs/mp/parallel_make/ColorfulDeadlock.svg)

-Note that your cycle detection from `deadlock_demolition` may not work here!
-Does the graph described by the following Makefile have a cycle?
+Note that not all Makefiles form RAG-like graphs, so your cycle detection from `deadlock_demolition` may not work here!
+Does the graph below have a cycle?

 ![Makefile Graph Alternate](../images/assignment-docs/mp/parallel_make/makefile_cross_edge2.svg)